trevorwitter/NYC-Real-Estate/README.md

 ![alt tag](https://github.com/trevorwitter/NYC-Real-Estate-/blob/master/Annual_Sales_graph.tiff)

 ### Next Steps
 The current analysis only focuses on Manhattan; I would like to update to include all 5 boroughs.
 I would also like to further group sales by property type and add additional statistical measures.
-I developed this project primarily to get a feel for [flask](http://flask.pocoo.org) and creating interactive Bokeh plots with javascript callbacks.
+I developed this project primarily to get a feel for [flask](http://flask.pocoo.org) and create interactive Bokeh plots with javascript callbacks.